Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Ryoko: Yeah, OK.
 I see.
 Thank you for sharing.

 Maruti: Yeah, well, I honestly, I really like the culture here.
 I can say the culture of respect, so respect each other, even in work, outside the work.
 The people are really nice.
 So I can tell you that when I came to Japan for the very first time.
 I didn’t have a phone at that time because I came here on a business visa.
-It’s 2014, I am talking about.
+It’s 2014 I am talking about.
 So, I was looking for the address, and I asked a Japanese person, and he took me there.
-It was a very good impression for me at that very initial stage.
+It made a very good impression on me at that very initial stage.

 So, a culture of respect and a culture of, like I can say, Ikigai.
 I think people prefer what they really want to do, which is why I think they.
-Really enjoy work.
+I really enjoy work.
 So, these kinds of things really impressed me.
 Obviously, there are some good things and bad things also, but I prefer to see the positive side of Japan.

 Ryoko: Yeah, yeah.
-Then could you share a couple of things that you don’t really like or like?
+Then, could you share a couple of things that you don’t really like or like?
 Or, have you had any culture shock?

 Maruti: Yeah, well, since I have been here for 9 years, I can say I have become accustomed to this environment.
 Yeah, but I can say people who see Japan from the outside think that Japan is less socialized.
 People talk less with each other.
 Uh, obviously, there is also a language issue, right?
 So uh, people have an image that if they don’t know Japanese, they will have a really hard time here.
 Also, people talk about excessive work hours, but I think all these things are now changing.